Gaṇikā: Gupta Period

+Social

-Gaṇikās were mostly famous during the reign of the Gupta Empire, as this was the golden age of when the ideas of the court and courtliness was established and so was the position of courtesans.
-They also did exist around the time of the Mauryan empire, but it is unknown if there are any existing sources or works studied by scholars.
+Ganikas were mostly famous during the Gupta Empire, a golden age during which ideas of the court and courtliness, as well as the position of courtesan, were established.
+They also existed around the time of the earlier Mauryan Empire.

-So far there has been no recording of the first Gaṇikās in any sources or scholarly works, instead their history is rich and is based on the current Sanskrit texts that has already been translated and studied by scholars.
-She is clearly recognized for her professionalism and identity in the working class, but where is placed in the working class level is unknown and unclear.
-As she is part of the working class, but she was also vital to the state and remunerated for her services to the King.
-Nitin Bora, a scholar suggested that a Gaṇikā social position could be lower than a doorkeeper or the most rich and powerful person in the state or city.
+So far there has been no recording of the first ganika in any source or scholarly work.
+Their rich history is based on Sanskrit texts that have been translated and studied by scholars.
+A ganika is clearly recognized for her professionalism and identity in the working class, but her standing in the working class is unknown and unclear.
+She was also vital to the state and remunerated for her services to the king.
+The scholar Nitin Bora suggested that a ganika social position could vary widely, from being lower than a doorkeeper to being the most powerful person in the state or city.

-Even in the profession of Gaṇikās there were level of hierarchies and categories.
-Not only were Gaṇikās part of the category of courtesans, they also had their own subsets: uttama, Madhyama, and Kanishta.
-The three of them were segregated based on their physical attributes and working skills, as this made it easier to properly renumerate them.
-As the basis for earning the title of Gaṇikās was to master the 64 arts, there is a need to further segregate the Gaṇikās when there more of them based on their level of skills in singing, dancing and playing musical instruments.
+Even within the courtesan profession there were hierarchies and categories.
+Not only were ganikas part of the category of courtesans, they also had their own subsets: uttama, Madhyama, and Kanishta.
+These three were segregated based on their physical attributes and working skills, as this made it easier to properly renumerate them.
+Since the basis for earning the title of ganika was mastery of the 64 arts, ganikas were further segregated based on their skill level in singing, dancing, and playing musical instruments.